 Technological and Economic Opportunities

 This includes energy-efficient buildings and sustainable transportation options like electric vehicles and enhanced public transit systems.
-This transition opens economic opportunities in sectors such as green construction and environmental consulting.
+This transition opens economic opportunities in sectors including green construction and environmental consulting.
 Thus, while climate change poses daunting challenges, it also catalyzes growth in green technologies and industries.

 Renewable Energy Agency – Renewable Energy